Task Manager

 Auto-Kill Taskback to top

 Task Manager support kill tasks when your screen turns off.
-Task Manager contains an auto-kill list, every task inluded in this list, will be killed automatically when screen turns off.
+Task Manager contains an auto-kill list, every task included in this list, will be killed automatically when screen turns off.
 This feature will automatically free your memory and speed up your phone without any manual actions, keep your system always clean.
 You can enable or disable this feature in preference page.

 If you click the auto-kill notification message, it will popup a dialog to show the auto-kill tasks summary, including how many memory is freed, how many tasks are killed, and what are they: